Photo: Dietmar Rabich / Wikimedia Commons

 Top beaches:

-- Praia da Marinha: The most beautiful beach in the Algarve — the rock arch, the sea caves accessible on foot at low tide, and the extraordinary color contrast of the ochre cliffs and turquoise water
+- Praia da Marinha: Widely considered the most beautiful beach in the Algarve — a rock arch, sea caves accessible on foot at low tide, and a striking color contrast between the ochre cliffs and turquoise water

-- Ponta da Piedade (Lagos): The finest geological rock formation in the Algarve — the extraordinary eroded limestone pillars, arches, and grottos, accessible by kayak (the finest way to see them, entering the caves) or boat tour
+- Ponta da Piedade (Lagos): The Algarve’s most striking rock formation — eroded limestone pillars, arches, and grottoes, best seen by kayak (which lets you enter the caves) or boat tour

-- Praia de Benagil: The extraordinary sea cave with the natural skylight hole — accessible by kayak or swimming from Benagil Beach (approximately 400m offshore)
+- Praia de Benagil: A sea cave with a natural skylight hole in its roof — accessible by kayak or by swimming from Benagil Beach (approximately 400m offshore)

 Best time: June–September; July–August crowds are high at the main beaches (Marinha, Dona Ana) but the coastline is extensive enough that less-known beaches remain relatively quiet.